ChaitanyaU17/Foodie_Restaurant-App/README.md

-# Swiggy Clone with React and Parcel Bundler
+# Foodie Restaurant Website

-Welcome to the Swiggy Clone GitHub repository!
+Welcome to the Foodie Restaurant Website GitHub repository!
 This project is a front-end clone of the popular food delivery application Swiggy.
 It is built using React for the user interface and Parcel Bundler for a simple and efficient bundling process.
 The project incorporates key features such as API calls, Redux for state management, and Tailwind CSS for styling.

 ## Table of Contents
 - [Features](#features)